Support for Your Child at St Aelred’s Catholic Primary School

 How do we identify Special Educational Needs and Disabilities (SEND)?

-If you tell us you think your child has a Special Educational Need your class teacher will discuss this with you.
+If you tell us you think your child has Special Educational Needs your class teacher will discuss this with you.
 We will observe your child closely and assess what may be causing difficulty.
 We will share with you what we find out and what we will do next.
 Our SENDCo will support you and your child’s teacher to make the best provision for your child.

-When a child has identified SEND before they start at St Aelred’s RC Primary School, we work with the people who already know about them and use the information already available to identify how we can meet their SEND at St Aelred’s.
+When a child has identified SEND before they start at St Aelred’s Catholic Primary School, we work with the people who already know about them and use the information already available to identify how we can meet their SEND at St Aelred’s.

 How do we involve pupils and their parents/carers?

 Parents know their children better than anyone else and the relationship between parents and school is crucial in making sure your child reaches their potential.
 Parents can expect to be involved in assessment of SEN and are regularly invited to review progress and be involved in the target setting process.